Prefixes worksheets

 Prefixes across the grades

-Third graders use prefixes as meaning clues: if tie becomes untie and read becomes reread, then an unfamiliar word like miscount can be reasoned out instead of skipped.
-This grade adds trickier pairs where more than one prefix makes a real word and only context settles it.
+Third graders use prefixes as meaning clues: if tie becomes untie and read becomes reread, an unfamiliar word like miscount can be reasoned out instead of skipped.
+This grade adds pairs where more than one prefix makes a real word and context settles it.

 By 4th grade the set expands to non-, over-, under-, in-, and im-, and the bases get longer: incomplete, overestimate, indecipherable.
-The skill matures from memorizing prefixes to weighing which one the sentence actually needs, which is exactly how strong readers attack big words.
+The skill matures from memorizing prefixes to weighing which one the sentence actually needs.